Performance Management Trends

-In the article, we have compiled some of the biggest trends in performance management so you can stay up to date with current performance management strategies.
+In this article, we have compiled some of the biggest trends in performance management so you can stay up to date with current performance management strategies.

 1) Continuous performance management

 Not only is increased success and productivity a benefit of implementing continuous performance management, but there is also an increase in employee engagement, retention, and happiness.
-A study done by Betterworks claimed that 66% of companies who prioritize continuous performance management can boost employee productivity all year long, compared to just 35% of those who don’t.
+A study done by Betterworks claimed that 66% of companies who prioritize continuous performance management can boost employee productivity all year long.

 2) People analytics is no longer a want, it is a need

 84% of HR leaders surveyed from Deloitte claimed that people analytics is imperative.
 Having employee performance data allows for more educated decisions to be made about your talent.
 Without data, making strategic people decisions can be challenging.
 Organizations need to be able to develop their people.
 This is particularly true in professional service firms where your people services are what you are selling.
 People analytics can provide professional services insight into their employee’s strengths, weaknesses, and motivations, so better talent and training decisions can be made.

 A growing trend in performance management is transparency in leadership.
 In fact, 52% of Gen Z’s and Gen Y’s state that the most important quality for being a good leader is honesty and transparency.

 For leaders in the workplace, transparency can mean communicating less over email and through third-party communication, but rather showing up more frequently and becoming more personally engaged with employees via face-to-face and/or video interaction.
 Moreover, leaders should keep their employees in the loop with good and bad news (without oversharing) and welcome honest feedback, which will help build trust.